TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 ## Ore Gen

 * Tinkers once again provides copper ore.
-    * Copper is the only overworld ore we add
+    * Copper is the only overworld ore we add.
 * Ardite ore has been removed
-    * Ardite will be available from a different crafting process
+    * Potentially moved to Natura, otherwise just removed entirely
     * Manyullyn specifically is now alloyed from cobalt and molten debris (ancient debris)

 ## Slime Islands